markhoney/mark.honeychurch.org/docs/blog/life/racism/index.md

 <!-- more -->

 My colleague asserted that the Aboriginal community are given preferential treatment, which he has seen with his own eyes.
-When I asked about general numbers to back up hi assertions, I was told that Aborigines constitute 2% of the Australian population but are given 33% of total government spending.
+When I asked about general numbers to back up his assertions, I was told that Aborigines constitute 2% of the Australian population but are given 33% of total government spending.
 I was informed that this was a simple fact, and had been publicised on the Q&A TV program.

 Of course, I chose to immediately pull out my mobile phone and attempt to verify these facts.